Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/proposal.md

 ## 2. UI Mockups and Design

 ### Notebook Sketches
-In the initial stages of design, I also made use of hand-drawn sketches to brainstorm and visualize my app's UI.
+In the initial stages of design, I made use of hand-drawn sketches to brainstorm and visualize my app's UI.
 These sketches were created in my notebook and represent the first conceptualization of the app's interface, including the layout of screens, navigation flows, and key elements such as buttons, input fields, and maps.
 Here are the images[2]:

-- **Image 1**: Concept for the splash screen, login, and registration screens.
+#### **Splash Screen & Login/Register Screen**
 <img src="images/splashScreen_login_register.png" alt="Splash Screen, Login and Register" height="450">

 The sketch for the **splash screen**, login, and registration screens is designed to make a great first impression by featuring an attractive logo against a background color that reflects the community's identity.
 The **login/registration screen** appears immediately after the splash screen, allowing new users to create an account or existing users to log in quickly and easily.